gatech-genemark/GeneMark-EP-ProtHint-exp/README.md

     │   ├── extra_runs                        # Folder with additional ProtHint/EP runs (if any)
     │   ├── accuracy_tables                   # Tables with experiment results
     │   ├── EP+_results_visualization         # Figures visualizing EP+ results
-    │   ├── EP_annot                          # Runs of EP and EP+ which use hints from annotation │   ├── README.md                         # Readme with species specific information
+    │   ├── README.md                         # Readme with species specific information
     ├── species_2                             # Another test species
     ├── ...